pietraferreira/gcc/gcc/config/riscv/corev.md

-;; Machine description for RISC-V MAC operations.
+;; Machine description for CORE-V MAC operations.
 ;; Copyright (C) 2023 Free Software Foundation, Inc.

 ;; This file is part of GCC.